 Aquamarine is a member of the beryl family (which also includes emerald, goshenite, heliodor and morganite) and is known for its delicate blue or blue-green colouring, which accounts for its name (from the Latin "seawater", aqua - water and marina - of the sea).

 Aquamarine can be found in very large crystals, weighing several kilograms or more.
-Consequently, faceted aquamarine can frequently be almost entirely free of inclusions (much more often than its famous green cousin).
+Consequently, faceted aquamarine can frequently be almost entirely free of inclusions (much more often than its famous green cousin, emerald).

-Pale Blue Aquamarine, 5.16 Carats, Baguette Step Cut from Sri Lanka
+Pale Blue Aquamarine, 5.16ct, Baguette Step Cut from Sri Lanka

 Aquamarine is a popular stone with very good hardness (7.5 to 8 on the Mohs scale) and impressive lustre.
 The stone’s hardness protects it to a certain extent from scratching and makes it an excellent choice for all kinds of jewellery that is worn on a regular basis.
 The most popular cuts are emerald (step) and brilliant cut with long or rectangular shapes.